 Look for nests.
 Wasps, termites, rodents and other pests will make their nests in secluded nooks and crannies.
 Find these nests, catalog what pests you have to deal with, and partner with a pest control company to decide on the best way to eradicate these pests before spring wakes them up.

-Look for mouse, rat, bat, squirrel and cockroach droppings.
+Look for mouse droppings as well as droppings from rats, bats, squirrels, and roaches.
 When pests build their nests in your walls, your only sign may be the droppings they leave behind.

 Spiders leave signs in your attic as well.
 If you have spiders in your attic during winter, you'll have spiders crawling all over your home in spring.
 Consider killing those spiders and removing their webs.
 Be careful to identify the spider species living in your attic, to be sure you don't get bitten by a black widow, brown recluse or yellow sac spider.

 A garage inspection.
 If you have a garage, especially one that is heated, you could have overwintering pests in there.
 Here are some things to look for.

 Inspect corners and secluded areas for the presence of pests, nesting, webbing and droppings.

 Inspect for entry points.
 Pests will come in through gaps, cracks, broken windows and rotted areas.
 Repair, fill or cover these areas to exclude pests from your garage.